Financial loss on SIPPs with Carey Pensions UK LLP

 He had pension savings of slightly over £32,000 and did not want to take any risks with this money as he was approaching retirement.
 He would therefore have little opportunity to make back any losses which may potentially be suffered through higher risk investments.

-She had an occupational pension fund of around £18,000 and required a low risk option which would preserve the capital she had and offer a reasonable rate of future growth.
+Ms N had an occupational pension fund of around £18,000 and required a low-risk option that would preserve the capital she had and offer a reasonable rate of future growth.
 She was not seeking an investment with high elements of risk involved.

 View More